Florian Riedel

-Florian Riedel (born 9 April 1990) is a German professional footballer who as a right-back for Regionalliga Nord club TSV Havelse.
+Florian Riedel (born 9 April 1990) is a German former professional footballer who played as a right-back.

 Career

 Riedel was born in Werdau, East Germany.
-He started his professional career with Hertha BSC, making his first appearance on 31 July 2008 in the 2008–09 UEFA Cup first qualifying round second leg against FC Nistru Otaci.
+He started his professional career with Hertha BSC, making his first appearance on 31 July 2008 in the 2008–09 UEFA Cup first qualifying round second leg against Nistru Otaci.
 He was substituted on in the 63rd minute.
 On 31 August 2010, the last day of the transfer window, Riedel left Hertha BSC, having been relegated to the reserves, and joined Dutch club AGOVV Apeldoorn.

 In summer 2012, Riedel joined 1.
 FC Kaiserslautern.
 After 12 appearances in the 2.
 Bundesliga and after playing mostly for the reserves, he was released from his contract in summer 2015.

 On 19 January 2016, Riedel signed for Eintracht Trier until June 2017.